 flash drive, SSD, USB card kind of errors.

 Also, if a fault occurs in the driver code, it tries to access the not available range of memory.

-As I said before, there are many BSOD error codes which show the cause of blue screen.
+As I said before, there are many BSOD error codes that show the cause of the blue screen.
 But we have discussed those who are more likely to cause death to your PC and how to resolve them.

 If you need software help to fix BSOD error then I would suggest checking out Windows boot genius by Tenorshare.